isadri/inception/README.md

 ## Image naming and tagging

-As you saw, to pull a Debian image we used the following command ‘docker pull debian:latest’.
+As you saw, to pull a Debian image we used the following command `docker pull debian:latest`.
 The format for ‘docker pull’ is as follows:

 ```bash
 $ docker pull <repository>:<tag>